sombersomni/encage/README.md

         setName: [Function] } */

 ```
 The create method takes an object containing the values that will overwrite the defaults set in our Account object.
-This allows you to enter your property values withou regarding the order, allowing for easier intergration with databases and apis that use jsons.
+This allows you to enter your property values without regarding the order, allowing for easier intergration with databases and apis that use jsons.
 The properties must exist in your Base object or the values will not be read!
 Make sure to also keep your property names unique across your public and private vairables, or it will cause overlap in value assignment.
 ```js
 //DO NOT DO THIS
 const User = { public: { name: 'player' }, private: { name: 'secret' } }